spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 your corpus will be scrambled on.
 Typical settings are `export.scramble_on: <sentence>` or `export.scramble_on:
 <paragraph>`.

 The option `export.word` is used to define the strings to be output as tokens in the export.
-By default this is set to `<token:word>`.
+By default, this is set to `<token:word>`.
 A useful application for this setting is anonymisation of texts.
 If you want to produce XML containing only annotations but not the actual text, you could set `export.word: <token>:anonymised` to get output like this:
 ```xml